openclimatefix/nowcasting_forecast/README.md

 ```

 These sets up `postgres` in a docker container and runs the tests in another docker container.
-This slightly more complicated testing framework (compared to running `pytest`) is needed some queries can not be fully tested on a `sqlite` database
+This slightly more complicated testing framework is needed (compared to running `pytest`)
+as some queries can not be fully tested on a `sqlite` database

 ## 🛠️ infrastructure